voxsim/knowledge/programming-languages/javascript/README.md

 foo = function foo() {}
 ```

-function statement is when function word is defined otherwise is a function expression (e.g. inside another function)
+- function statement is when function word is defined otherwise is a function expression (e.g. inside another function)
-For return statement if there is no expression, then the return value is undefined.
+- For return statement if there is no expression, then the return value is undefined.
-Excpet for constructors, whose default return value is this.
+- Except for constructors, whose default return value is this.
-It has a special parameter called arguments, it is array-like object.
+- It has a special parameter called arguments, it is array-like object.
 Treat as read-only structure.
+- arguments.calee is the function itself in case of constructor

 ### Arrow functions
 Benefits: